Neighbourly war: Adult film actress awarded $10K after 'insidious' behaviour by Cosmopolitan Club

-An adult film actress has been awarded $10,000 in damages after "insidious" behaviour from her neighbour, the Hamilton Cosmopolitan Club.
+An adult film actress has been awarded $10,000 in damages after "insidious" behaviour by her neighbour, the Hamilton Cosmopolitan Club.

-Lisa Lewis successfully brought a civil case against the club following what a judge called "nuisance" behaviour by its staff.
+Lisa Lewis successfully brought a civil case against the club - which describes itself as the "the friendliest club in town" - following what a judge called "nuisance" behaviour by its staff.

-Lewis rents a property adjacent to the club - it once owned the home.
+Lewis, a former Hamilton mayoral candidate with a colourful past, rents a property adjacent to the club on Claudelands Rd.

 While the property is subdivided from the club's land, the house she rents is only accessible through the club's car park.